ciandm/portfolio/portfolio-projects/hubspot-landing-pages-components.md

 category: "Coding"
 carousel: true
 carouselImages: [
-  {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_editable.jpg", alt: "Home page of the GitHub jobs listing"}, {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_display.jpg", alt: "Page for the selected job"}, ]
+  {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_editable.jpg", alt: "Component editing interface on HubSpot"}, {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_gated.jpg", alt: "Landing page designs for gated content"}, {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_blogs.jpg", alt: "An example of a component that suggests more blogs"}, {src: "/images/hubspot-landing-pages-components/hubspot-lp-components_campaigns.jpg", alt: "Campaign landing pages with forms, modals and embedded video"}, ]
+date: "2020"
 description: "Responsible for designing and building HubSpot components to be used in landing pages for marketing campaigns,
              using HTML, CSS, JavaScript and HubL - HubSpots own templating language.
 Components were designed with reusability and customisability in mind, allowing the content creators freedom to use them throughout multiple pages."
 strapline: "HTML, CSS & JS"
 tech: ["HTML", "CSS", "JavaScript", "HubL"]
-thumbnail: "/images/github-jobs-api/github-jobs-api_thumbnail.jpg"
+thumbnail: "/images/hubspot-landing-pages-components/hubspot-lp-components_thumbnail.jpg"
 title: "Designed and built HubSpot landing pages and components"
 ---